peteroupc/peteroupc.github.io/randomfunc.md

 This section describes randomization methods that use random real numbers, not just random integers.

 However, whenever possible, **applications should work with random integers**, rather than other random real numbers.
 This is because:
-- Computers can represent integers more naturally than other real numbers, making random integer generation algorithms more portable and more numerically stable than real number generation algorithms.
+- Computers can represent integers more naturally than other real numbers, making random integer generation algorithms more portable and more numerically stable than random real number generation algorithms.
 - No computer can choose from among all real numbers between two others, since there are infinitely many of them.

 <a id=Uniform_Random_Real_Numbers></a>